Business Analytics, Circular Economy & Entrepreneurship (BACE)

 How do we work?

 Our research is delivered through collaborative R&D projects, knowledge exchange initiatives, our consultancy work and our executive education and training.
-BACES research also informs our study programmes within the School of Management to ensure all of our teaching is research-led.
+BACE research also informs our study programmes within the School of Management to ensure all of our teaching is research-led.

 The increasing and pervasive nature of disruptive technologies and fields such as Artificial Intelligence and Data Science can be harnessed to benefit all types of organisations, across various sectors.
-The BACES team's research focuses on developing knowledge about the opportunities and challenges which these emergent technologies present in both the public and private landscape.
+The BACE team's research focuses on developing knowledge about the opportunities and challenges which these emergent technologies present in both the public and private landscape.
 Furthermore, these areas also play a fundamental role in Supply Chain innovations and successful Circular Economy models.

 Accordingly, our core themes and members’ broad areas of expertise and interests are as follows: